 Under the statistics, you'll find a quick start guide to help you get familiar with the plugin.
 In addition, the system status is displayed on the dashboard where you can check at any time whether the plugin is working smoothly.

-In the General Settings, you can activate the Borlabs Cookie plugin and make some other settings at the time the cookies are activated.
+In the General Settings, the Borlabs Cookie Plugin can be activated, among other things, and some other settings can be made at the time of cookie activation.

-You can change settings for the so-called "cross domain cookies" on this page too.
-This means all cookie settings made via a certain path are transferred to all other specified domains at the same time.
-This is particularly interesting if you operate several websites in the form of subdomains, for example, and don't want users to have to make new cookie settings each time.
+On this site you also have the option to make settings for the so-called "cross domain cookies".
+This means that all cookie settings that are made via a certain path are transferred to all other specified domains at the same time.
+This is particularly interesting if you operate several websites in the form of subdomains, for example, and at the same time do not want users to have to make new cookie settings each time.

 This is also where you define the privacy and legal notice pages to be displayed in the Cookie Box.